Cambridge-ICCS/cambridge-iccs.github.io/summerschool-programme.md

 ## Monday 19th September, Jesus College

-Due to the state funeral for the Queen which is happening on this day, we have had to re-organise.
-Instead, we will have a low-key, informal start and
+Due to the state funeral for the Queen which is happening on this day, we have had to re-organise and merge Monday's scientific programme into the rest of the weak.
+Instead, we will have a low-key, informal start.

 |  Start | End  | Event   |
 | ------ | ----- | ------- |